galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 > ### {% icon hands_on %} Hands-on: Inspection of HISAT2 results
 >
 > 1. **IGV** {% icon tool %}: Visualize the aligned reads
->     - Click on the HISAT2 BAM output in your history
+>     - Click on the HISAT2 BAM output in your history to expand it.
 >     - Towards the bottom of the history item, find the line starting with `Display with IGV`.
 This is followed by 2 links:
 >        - option 1: `local`.
 Select this option if you already have IGV installed on your machine.
 >        - option 2: `D. melanogaster (dm3)`.
 This will download and launch IGV on your local machine.